 Christmas decorating is in full swing around here.
 This project is from a couple of years ago that I wanted to share with you.
-My grapevine chandelier has received a bunch of repins on Pinterest off my old blog and has even been featured on tinyprints.com.
+My grapevine chandelier has received a bunch of repins on Pinterest from my old blog and has even been featured on tinyprints.com.

 I tried digging up some step-by-step photos for you, but couldn’t find any.
 One thing I am working on is getting better at taking a lot more pictures of the steps required for each DIY project.
 I just get so excited to realize a vision, I don’t take time to stop and take pictures!